rhinestonewtf/registry/README.md

 #### Attestations
 [Attestations](./docs/Attestation.md) are digital records of cryptographically signed artifacs that attest to security / safety of a module.
-Since different authorities may have different needs of data fields in these artifacts, a

 #### Transparency and Trust